About Cardiff EDC

 - University of Örebro, Sweden.

 Ian also provides information training and lectures for the European Commission in Brussels and throughout the rest of Europe.
-Since 2007 he has lectured and trained in Belgium, Croatia, Greece, Hungary, Lithuania, the Netherlands, Poland and Sweden, as well as the United Kingdom.
+Since 2007 he has lectured and trained in Belgium, Croatia, Estonia, Greece, Hungary, Italy, Lithuania, the Netherlands, Poland and Sweden, as well as the United Kingdom.

 He also contributes to a course for trainee journalists and media professionals at the School of Journalism and Media Studies at Cardiff University and has taught at the European Journalism Centre in Maastricht.
 In the summer of 2008 he trained young journalists from Northern Europe at the European Summer Academy held at the Vytautas Magnus University in Kaunas, Lithuania.